zeeshan-ahmad-dev/movie-mania/README.md

 # Movie Mania

-A simple landing page for a movie streaming website built using pure HTML, CSS, and JavaScript.
+A simple movie streaming landing page built using pure HTML, CSS, and JavaScript.

-## Live Demo:
+🔗 **Live Demo:**
 https://zeeshan-ahmad-dev.github.io/movie-mania/

+---

 ## About

-This is a front-end landing page project made for practice.
+This is one of my earlier front-end practice projects.
-The goal was to create a clean, modern streaming-style homepage without using any frameworks.
+I built it to practice creating a streaming-style homepage layout without using any frameworks.

-Everything is built from scratch using vanilla HTML, CSS, and JavaScript.
+Everything is written in vanilla HTML, CSS, and JavaScript.

+---

 ## Features

-Responsive design
+- Responsive layout

-Hero section with call-to-action
+- Hero section

-Movie cards layout
+- Movie cards design

-Smooth hover effects
+- Basic hover effects

-Simple and clean UI
+- Simple UI structure

+---

-## Tech Used
+## Tech Stack

-HTML5

-CSS3
+- HTML
+- CSS

-JavaScript
+- JavaScript

+---

-## How to Run
+## Run Locally

-Just download or clone the repo and open index.html in your browser.
+Clone or download the repository and open `index.html` in your browser.

-## Why I Built This

-I created this project to practice layout structuring, responsive design, and UI styling without relying on libraries or frameworks.
+---

+## Note

+This project was created as part of my learning journey and reflects my earlier stage in front-end development.